Maryhill Burgh Halls: Fred’s War 2018 exhibition

-Fred’s War told the story of the 1st Battalion Cameronians who achieved notoriety for selling the Great War’s earliest front line photographs.
+Curated by Nicola McHendry, Fred’s War told the story of the 1st Battalion Cameronians who achieved notoriety for selling the Great War’s earliest front line photographs.
 Leaving from Maryhill Barracks, Fred Davidson, their 25-year-old medical officer (one of the first doctors to win the Military Cross) smuggled his camera to the front line in his medical bag.
 On display at the Burgh Halls was a First World War metal helmet, some medals, a nurse’s cap, field glasses, various maps, a wide selection of Fred’s photographs and a camera similar to that used by Fred.
 For this exhibition, some examples of the types of cameras which would have been used at the time were sourced.
 One of these was an Ansco 'Buster Brown' No.2 Box Camera which had a very old spool of medium format, 120 film inside waiting to be developed.

 Partick Thistle Football Club: Then and Now

 Between 6 March 2019 and 27 September 2019 the museum hosted an exhibition pertaining to the history of Partick Thistle Football Club.
+The exhibition was curated by Heritage Manager, Nicola McHendry, in partnership with the club.
 Partick Thistle Football club was founded in 1876 and has been based in Maryhill since 1908.
 Their nickname is ‘The Jags’, and they are based in Firhill Stadium in Maryhill.